Laci1953/RC2014-CPM/te/readme.txt

 Now, studying the "classic" RC2014 CP/M that is currently used with 64/128MB CF's, I discovered that the BIOS "eats" practically all the space to FFFF !
 There was no room for my shadow code!

 I solved this issue by building a smaller CP/M, for both 64MB & 128MB CF's.
-But, I remembered that I built recently a "custom" CP/M for RC2014 systems that use a 64MB CF. This version of CP/M loads its BDOS at DA00, and has also the advantage of having a small "free" RAM area on top of the BIOS (around 40H ! ).
-This was a perfect match, I stored there (FFA0 - FFFF) the shadow code.
-This allows also having (almost) 64KB RAM available to be allocated in the upper RAM bank!
+You may find this CP/M in the PutSys folder.

-If the usual call to malloc fails, the new allocator accesses the upper 64KB RAM bank and allocates there the buffer.
+The algorithm used to allocate memory is the following: if the usual call to malloc fails, the new allocator accesses the upper 64KB RAM bank and allocates there the buffer.

 Besides the address of the buffer, a byte containing the RAM bank index is returned too (0=lower 64KB RAM, 1=upper 64KB RAM).